GabrielYamasita/GabrielYamasita/README.md

 Hello!

-With +5 years of experience with BI projects as a BI Analyst, I am currently studying and evolving in the Data Engineering area, which I enjoy the most!
+With +5 years of experience with Business Intelligence and Data Analytics, I am currently specializing in Data Engineering, which is the field I enjoy the most!

-My experience comes from BI projects for brazilian agribusiness companies, attending business areas such as commercial, financial, seeds industries, and some campaigns like shelf-share, CRM and others.
+My experience comes from BI and Analytics projects for brazilian agribusiness companies, attending business areas such as commercial, financial, seeds industries, and some campaigns like shelf-share, CRM and others.

 Most repositories will contain personal projects where I apply my knowledge of the technologies that I'm studying or applying in my current job.

-Currently I'm a BI Consultant / BI Engineer in KZN Group.
+Currently I'm a BI Engineer in KZN Group.

 Feel free to contact me on Linked-In.